mskian/ssl-expiry-reminder/README.md

 ## 🖥 Supported OS

-- I am using Linux also I am using Linux Server (Ubuntu) I am testing it on both LTS Version on Ubuntu it's Working Well
+- I am using Linux also I am using Linux Cloud VPS Server (Ubuntu) I am testing it on both LTS Version on Ubuntu it's Working Well

 - Locally you can use this on your Desktop/laptop with Linux Distro/Windows/macOS